deepnothing/React-Native-View-Slider/README.md

 * renderSlides : Views/sliders content
 * style : slider container style[ Full customize your slider container with style prop ]
 * height : Your slider height
-* slidesCount : Number of slides you are giving [Required]
+* slideCount : Number of slides you are giving [Required]
 * dots : default false [If you want the slider dots to be shown set it to true]
 * dotActiveColor : active dot color
 * dotInactiveColor : Inactive dot color
 * dotsContainerStyle
+* autoSlide : The views will slide automatically
+* slideInterval :  In Miliseconds